How to get new equipment

 - Are control knobs easy to reach, grip and turn, push or pull?

-- Will I be able to clean and maintain equipment easily?
+- Will you be able to clean and maintain it easily?

 - Fit large handles or sliding doors.

 - Have drawers mounted on rollers, which run more easily than standard drawers.

 - Have shelves that slide or rotate out when you open the door.

 - Make sure all the cupboards and surfaces are at the right height.